 The puzzles themselves are quite open-ended, with multiple solutions on how to get from Point A to Point B. There may have been a simpler solution to some of the puzzles, but using a brute force method of trying a single way enough times, usually yielded results.
 Or, I got lucky many times throughout my time with Constant C.

 Through all of my success, Constant C remained a frustrating experience, from cheap deaths, to my own ignorance by rotating the environment in the incorrect direction.
 Constant C provides an enjoyable and challenging experience that will have you literally standing on your head thinking of a solution.Note: Constant C was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.